indeliblecanopus/album-translate-for-spotify/README.md

 6. Go back to add-on and click the `Authorize` button and follow the pop-up window.

-7. After authorization status message is displayed, you should close the pop-ip window and refresh the add-on to navigate to its dashboard, and then you're all set.
+7. After authorization status message is displayed, you should close the pop-up window and refresh the add-on to navigate to its dashboard, and then you're all set.